Hillpro/WinEvo/docs/action-authoring.md

 Child params not mentioned here fall back to their schema defaults; if a required child param has no default and no mapping, validation fails at load time.

-### Cycle detection
+### Cycle detection *(not implemented yet)*

 Action refs form a graph.
-The loader runs a depth-first scan before any execution and rejects any cycle it finds with the full path printed.
+The loader will run a depth-first scan before any execution and reject any cycle it finds with the full path printed.

-### Version pinning
+### Version pinning *(not implemented yet)*

-`minVersion` on an action step is mandatory.
-If the installed version of the referenced action is older, the parent action is flagged unexecutable in the UI with an "update required" hint.
+`minVersion` on an action step is mandatory in the schema.
+At runtime the loader will reject composites whose sub-actions are below that pin.

-### Transitive elevation
+### Transitive elevation *(not implemented yet)*

 A composite's effective elevation requirement = `max` of its own operations' needs and every sub-action's needs (computed recursively).
-The UI shows the shield icon on the parent if any descendant requires elevation.
+The UI will show the shield icon on the parent if any descendant requires elevation.

 ### Undo is all-or-nothing